MarceloArrais/udacity-datascientist-nanodegree/README.md

 ### Motivation

 My last two jobs required skills to manipulate a large amount of data to generate a report or even create a dashboard to driven the main decisions.
 The results that I reached showed me the power of data-driven decision and made me look up to Data Science with other eyes.
 Now, my newest goal is to be a Data Scientist.
 Thus, I decided to start this journey taking a Data Scientist Nano Degree offered by Udacity.
-**Therefore, this repository will contain all the projects that I will develop into this course.**
+**This repository will contain all the projects that I will develop into this course.**

 ### File Descriptions